 Maybe they felt there was something missing in your relationship, maybe they’ll tell you it was all a mistake and they messed up.
 Either way, looking them in the eye and hearing them out will also help you decide what to change in the relationship, and give you an insight into any issues your partner has and how to approach them.

+We understand, when trust is broken in a relationship, there is no space left for logic or reasonable discussion.
 If you’re thinking about how to trust again after being cheated on, remember that listening is important in any relationship, especially one that is deeply fractured and in need of repair.
+As you can spot the underlying problem, it will be easier to dive back to start a new chapter in the relationship.

 Related Reading: 12 Ways To Get Your Husband To Listen To You